Alexander Löhr: Conviction and execution

 Löhr was imprisoned by Yugoslavia from 15 May 1945 to 26 February 1947.
 He was tried and convicted for war crimes committed during the anti-partisan operations of 1943, including the killing of hostages and burning of villages, and disregarding Germany's unconditional surrender.
 On 16 February 1947, the court sentenced the accused based on Article 3, Item 3 of the Act on Crimes Against the Nation and the State, to death by firing squad, and co-defendants Generalleutnants Josef Kübler, Fritz Neidholdt and Johann Fortner, Generalmajor Adalbert Lontschar, Oberst Günther Tribukait and SS-Brigadeführer August Schmidhuber to death by hanging.

+Commemoration

 In 1955, members of Vienna Aero Club installed a memorial plaque dedicated to Löhr was installed in the Vienna Stiftskirche on Mariahilfer Straße, which belongs to the Military Ordinariate.
 The inscription read: "for the unforgotten comrade Colonel General Alexander Löhr".
 The Ordinariate said: "The memorial plaques [...] in no way serve to glorify war crimes."
 After some protests, the plaque was removed in 1986 during the Waldheim affair, but reappeared again some years later.
 It was finally removed in 2015.